RexMortem/C_Course-Introduction/Session1.md

 This is the difference between **declaration** and **initialisation**.

 Both of these **declare** the variable (they tell **C** that memory must be reserved for the variable), but only the first **initialises** the variable with a value.
+In other words, **initialisation** is assigning the variable with a value.

-We will see soon that the variable that isn’t initialised *does* have a value, but it might not be what you expect!
+We will see later that the variable that isn’t initialised *does* have a value, but it might not be what you expect!

 ## <a name="Integers"> Integer variables </a>